02 January 2011

 My three calenders

-Finally, for the day-by-day calender on top of my dresser, I will this coming year be relying on: "Latin: 365 Phrases with Phonetics and English Translations" to get me through MMX.
+Finally, for the day--by-day calender on the top of my dresser, I will this coming year be relying on "non sequitur" to get me through MMXI.
+Enough with the Latin phrases.

 Knowledge is warranted belief -- it is the body of belief that we build up because, while living in this world, we've developed good reasons for believing it.
 What we know, then, is what works -- and it is, necessarily, what has worked for us, each of us individually, as a first approximation.
 For my other blog, on the struggles for control in the corporate suites, see www.proxypartisans.blogspot.com.